ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

 Decentralized Clinical Trials (DCTs) — where patients participate from home using telehealth, home nursing visits, and medical-grade wearables — have moved from pandemic-era experiment to the 2026 industry standard.
-Most trials now use a hybrid model: major procedures and complex imaging at central sites, routine monitoring done remotely.
-DCT elements have increased recruitment speed by an average of 30% while improving retention by reducing the participation burden on patients.
+Most trials now use a hybrid model: complex procedures and first dosing at central sites, routine monitoring done remotely.
+DCT elements have increased recruitment speed by an average of 30% while reducing dropout rates, primarily by eliminating travel burdens that disproportionately excluded working adults, rural patients, and people with conditions that limit mobility.

-The Hybrid DCT Model: How Visits Are Allocated
+The Hybrid DCT Model: How Visit Allocation Works

-Mobile / Community Sites: Home nurses or local pharmacies perform routine blood draws, vital sign checks, and physical examinations.
-Mobile phlebotomy networks have expanded significantly in 2026.
+• Mobile and Community Sites: Home nurses or local pharmacy partners perform routine blood draws, vital sign assessments, and physical examinations.
+The mobile phlebotomy and home health network has expanded dramatically since 2021, with vendors now covering populations that would have been geographically inaccessible in prior years.

-Digital Hubs: Continuous data collection via wearable sensors, ePRO (electronic patient-reported outcome) apps, and remote monitoring platforms operating 24/7 between site visits.
+• Digital Monitoring Infrastructure: Continuous data collection via medical-grade wearable sensors, ePRO (electronic patient-reported outcome) platforms, and remote monitoring software operating between site visits.
+These systems don't replace clinical judgment — they provide data density that point-in-time clinic measurements never could.

 Key Technologies Enabling DCTs in 2026